tekviziondev/aws-projects/README.md

    ![image](https://user-images.githubusercontent.com/88785130/205262411-044949de-39d7-4fe8-b9ab-7a3b3e35eba5.png)

 - **Step-2 Downloading of tekVizion's Contact Flow parser Library**
 <br>1.
-Download the tekVizion Library from GitHub and add that library into the Lambda function layers.
+Create "nodejs" folder with having "node_modules" into it and download the tekVizion Library from GitHub.
 <br>2.
-Download nodejs.zip (where our sma-contact-flow-parser Library is present) folder from GitHub.
+Copy the tekvizion's library into the node_modules and zip the "nodejs" folder.
 <br>3.
-Upload the nodejs.zip file in AWS S3 Bucket.
+Upload the nodejs.zip folder into AWS S3 Bucket.
 <br>4.
 In AWS Lambda, choose Layers service.
 <br>5.
 After choosing Layers, create a new layer and name it.
 Copy the URL of the nodejs.zip location from S3 bucket and paste it in the Amazon S3 link URLs.
 <br>6.
 Choose the compatible architectures as x86_64 and compatible runtimes as Node.js 12.x, Node.js 14.x, Noe.js 16.x.